browsermedia/browsercms/task_addressable_blocks.md

-* find_draft needs to also look at blocks.
-* Make path unique between htmlblocks and pages
-* Need to find live version of block too.
+* View blocks as page should include page toolbar

+## Nice to haves

+* Autocomplete on paths
+* Automatically insert :path field after name (avoid manual insertion).
+Use javascript to insert this once a user starts typing into Name field.